dppdppd/BoardRAG/README.md

 python query.py --query_text "How can I build a hotel in Monopoly?"
 ```

 You can also include the flags `--include_sources` and `include_contexts` to include the sources and chunks used to build the answer, respectively.
-Remember that the LLM of choice (set by the environment variable `GENERATOR_MODEL`) must be downloaded in Ollama.
+The LLM used for generation is configured via the environment variable `GENERATOR_MODEL` (e.g. `gpt-3.5-turbo`).

 ### Gradio Interface